Table of contents

 Additional information

-The versioning information is present in multiple locations.
+Versioning information is stored in multiple locations:

-• feature_flags.conf: contains 2 parameters, versioning_activated and versioning_init but are not documented.
+but are not documented.
 The first one is related whether versioning is activated or not.

-Additionally, the savedsearches.conf file contains, for every detection, a specific parameter named “action.correlationsearch.metadata“, stored in JSON format and containing version information:
+Additionally, the savedsearches.conf file contains, for every detection, a specific parameter named “action.correlationsearch.metadata

 action.correlationsearch.metadata = {"detection_id": "f235c3dd-26c5-405f-ac7b-671dff1f6640", "detection_version": "1", "minor_version": 1, "version": "1.1", "parent_detection_version": "", "app_version": "8.0.2", "source_id": "", "source_detection_name": "", "version_hash": "0b22f572fb8c44f7f21c1b385fed632308452031aa5cd81b6d478edf0c9a5307", "create_time": 1738681838.650662, "publish_time": "", "user": "", "notes": "[]", "deprecated": 0, "app_name": "SplunkEnterpriseSecuritySuite", "_key": "0b22f572fb8c44f7f21c1b385fed632308452031aa5cd81b6d478edf0c9a5307"}

-The only way to get your own detection rules versioned with this version of ES is to put your rules in one of following allowed-apps : DA-ESS-AccessProtection,DA-ESS-EndpointProtection,DA-ESS-IdentityManagement,DA-ESS-NetworkProtection,DA-ESS-ThreatIntelligence,SA-AccessProtection,SA-AuditAndDataProtection,SA-EndpointProtection,SA-IdentityManagement,SA-NetworkProtection,SA-ThreatIntelligence,SA-UEBA,SA-Utils or SplunkEnterpriseSecuritySuite.
+The only way to get your own detection rules versioned with this version of ES is to put your rules in one of following allowed-apps : DA-ESS-AccessProtection,DA-ESS-EndpointProtection,DA-ESS-IdentityManagement,DA-ESS-NetworkProtection,DA-ESS-ThreatIntelligence,SA-AccessProtection,SA-AuditAndDataProtection,SA-EndpointProtection,SA-IdentityManagement,SA-NetworkProtection,SA-ThreatIntelligence,SA-UEBA,SA-Utils

-The detection_id in these metadata is created by the detection versioning feature.
+in these metadata is created by the detection versioning feature.
 And version 1.1 of every rule is the original version of the detection when the feature is turned on.

 Conclusion